 Selecting a Course

 With nearly 40 different courses to choose from, it is sometimes difficult for students to find the one course that is just right for them!
-We encourage you to read through the course descriptions carefully and identify courses that interest you and for which you are academically prepared.
+We encourage you to read through the course descriptions to carefully identify a course that interests you and for which you are academically prepared.
 It is important to note course prerequisites and grade level requirements when you are selecting your course choices, as not all courses are open to all students.
 In addition to selecting the course that you are most interested in taking, you may select up to three other courses as alternatives.

 Choosing a Writing Course

 Applicants sometimes have trouble figuring out which writing course is most appropriate for their skill level, age, and grade.
-After carefully reading the course descriptions, list your course selection and alternate choices on your application.
+Aside from creative writing, all of our writing courses share very similar learning goals, just at different levels.
+We recommend including all acceptable writing course alternatives on your application form.
 Based on your academic product, grade, age, and Letter of Interest, we will place you in the most appropriate class.

 Choosing a math course